Cornell University

 Williams College

 Williams is a little cheaper than others on the list.
-The annual price is $46,362, and students usually leave with $17,760 in loans.
-The graduation rate is also a little higher at 95.3%, and those that do graduate can look forward to a $47,000 average starting salary.
-Williams College only accepts 17.6% of applicants, however.
-Williams College’s best-ranked major is mathematics.
+The annual price is $26,775, and students usually leave with $13,893 in loans.
+The graduation rate is also a little higher at 74%, and those who do graduate can look forward to a $71,745 median salary six years after graduation.

 University of Michigan – Ann Arbor

-Students of the University of Michigan at Ann Arbor can look forward to cheap tuition ($21,001 annually), but they also tend to have around $27,860 in student loans following graduation.
-That’s not too bad, however, considering the average starting salary is $46,000.
-The graduation rate sits at 91%.
-If this university sounds great to you, you may be happy to learn it has a 28.6% acceptance rate.
-Health and physical education are Ann Arbor’s best-ranked majors.
+Students of the University of Michigan at Ann Arbor can look forward to cheap tuition ($16,792 annually), but they also tend to have around $27,474 in student loans following graduation.
+That’s not too bad, considering the median salary is $73,762 six years after graduation.

 Carnegie Mellon University